 But, you can start today.
 Read the steps below and decide what you want to do.
 Practising these 4 steps like a cycle, and making that cycle gradually become a habit, you're sure to make great progress.

 It's such a unique thing... what makes us tick!
 I think experiment!
 Experiment! and Experiment again!
 Find the various ways that create the most positive dynamics in you!
 I'm really hoping you can do it!

 So step one of my 4 simple goal setting steps is...
 Set some goals.
 1 or 2 short term goals, that which is your most immediate problem or most obvious desire.

 Follow the smart goal setting guide as closely as you can.

 Any other goals you have, put them on your longer term list.
 A hint: Changing career is probably not likely to be a short term goal (achievable in 2/3/4 weeks).
 But completing some training might be.

 Reading a book on the area you wish to move into might be.
 Arranging a meeting with an industry expert might be.
 Use the SMART technique so you set naturally motivating goals.

-If you follow these 4 simple goal setting steps and continue the cycle, you will very naturally become an excellent goal setter.Goal Setting For All › Goal Setting Tips › Goal Setting Steps
+If you keep re-visiting these 4 simple goal setting steps and continue the cycle as best you can, expecting inevitable challenges, you will very naturally become an master goal setter.
+Which means being the master of your life.

 Many thanks to the kind people who let me use their wonderful art work